Left Continue shopping

 It was definitely worth the extra time that I spent on it, and made up into a really nicely finished piece that I can wear on a variety of occasions.
 I can picture myself styling my skirt with so many things in my wardrobe: for a more formal occasion I’d wear it with a white button-down shirt, and for day to day wear a lovely chunky knitted jumper.
 I just love how timeless the design is!

+I don’t often sew with wool, but I really enjoyed working with this Yorkshire Tweed, it has just the right amount of structure with a small amount of bias stretch, so it stays perfectly in place when sewing.
 The simplicity of the pattern lets the fabric do the talking.
 As this is not my usual style of sewing, adding the lining and buttons were a challenge for me, but I loved working with the wool and can’t wait to plan my next project using fabrics in this collection.

 My biggest tip for sewists new to wool is to add extra seam allowance to your patterns.
 Adding a little extra allowance to what’s originally recommended gives more flexibility for adjustments, and wiggle room in case of any small mistake.
 I made this adaptation to the pattern and I’m so glad I did- especially because there were some intricate parts to sew to ensure the lining and wool fitted together perfectly.